 To be honest, my perspective on mainstream education is far from neutral.
-Even before I became a mother, I have that working class and ethnic minority children, particularly boys, experience within the More than a decade later, this damning trend is still replicated in data from to the and beyond.
+Even before I became a mother, I have long been vocal about the inequality that working class and ethnic minority children, particularly boys, experience within the UK education system.
+More than a decade later, this damning trend is still replicated in data from Brazil to the US and beyond.

 In early March, when it looked certain that British schools would close, I chose to act before the government announced a shutdown.
 I removed my children from the classroom a week before their school gates officially closed.
 Here was the chance I’d been waiting for: the opportunity to throw out the rulebook, and craft with my children a learning solution tailored to our needs.